Professor of Law, Director of the Program in Intellectual Property Law, and Norman and Edna Freehling Scholar

 Previously, Professor Lee was a legal writing instructor at Stanford Law School and an attorney at Stanford's Center for Internet and Society, where he supervised students involved in public interest litigation related to law and technology and the Internet.
 From 1996 to 1999, Professor Lee was a litigation associate in the Washington, D.C., office of Mayer, Brown & Platt, working at all levels of trial and appellate litigation, including cases before the U.S. Supreme Court.
 Immediately following law school, he clerked for the Honorable John T. Noonan Jr. of the U.S. Court of Appeals for the Ninth Circuit.

-Professor Lee's book The Fight for the Future: How People Defeated Hollywood and Saved the Internet--For Now (forthcoming fall 2013) details the mass protests to the Stop Online Piracy Act (SOPA) and the Anti-Counterfeiting Trade Agreement (ACTA) in 2012.
+The Fight for the Future: How People Defeated Hollywood and Saved the Internet—For Now (2013) details the mass protests against the Stop Online Piracy Act (SOPA) and the Anti-Counterfeiting Trade Agreement (ACTA) in 2012.

-Professor Lee's next book, The New Free Speech, will analyze how the Internet shapes people's understanding of free speech today in ways peculiar to the Internet.
+The New Free Speech (work in progress) analyzes how the Internet shapes people's understanding of free speech today in ways peculiar to the Internet.